-Select Sophomore/Junior/Senior

-One year advanced level of difficulty
+Select Sophomore/Junior/Senior One year advanced level of difficulty

-Chamber Choir is a highly select mixed choir (Soprano, Alto, tenor, Bass) of ideally 18-20 singers.
+Chamber Choir is a highly select mixed choir (Soprano, Alto, Tenor, Bass).
 Previous singing and music reading is required with a minimum of one year of choral experience in another ensemble (may be outside school upon choral directors judgment).
 Admittance is by audition only.

-Students learn to:
+Students learn:

-- Improve their individual singing voice
+- To improve their individual singing voice

-- Ensemble singing/blending

-- Theatrical presentation

-- Read music at an advanced level
+- Read music/sight read at an advanced level

-- Variety of musical styles and techniques
+- · Variety of musical styles and techniques

 - Work cooperatively

 - Solve problems creatively

 - · Set goals and achieve standards of excellence